 Harvesting and Preserving Florals From Your Garden

-Learn about some favorite flower varieties for our area that are especially good for drying and preserving.
+Learn about some favorite flower varieties in our area that are especially good for drying and preserving.
 We will share growing and harvesting tips in addition to techniques to preserve blooms for dried flower crafts.

 October 7 7 - 8:45 pm

 Even after frost coats our gardens ushering in the cold winter, we can preserve the bounty of the summer garden with dried flowers & create beautiful designs to bring warmth & festivity to our homes.
 In this class, we will create a bespoke Centerpiece using decorative Pumpkins, succulents and dried flowers.
 Succulent Pumpkins last throughout the Fall season.
 After the centerpiece is past its usefulness, you can replant the succulents, for indoor use.

 We will also discuss how to grow & dry the florals that we will be working with.

 SPECIAL NOTE: Registrations for August 19 and October 7 will close Thursday at

 11:30 am PT.

 2 Evening Series: $45

 You will be directed to the Give Lively website for ticket purchase and payment.
 Major credit and debit cards are accepted.